 Should I peel beets before cooking?

-No, it is easier to boil the beets first, let them cool, and then peel the beets.
+No, it is easier to boil them first, let them cool, and then peel.

 - Wear kitchen gloves, if you don't want to stain your fingers.